abiyfantaye/DFSR/README.md

 - Employes the **FFT** technique for efficient time-series computation
 - Parallel implementation using **OpenMPI**

 Divergence-free condition is imposed on the generated turbulence by adding a gradient of a velocity potential.
 The final velocity field is written for each time step in the corresponding case directory.
+Details of the implemeted procedure can be found in [1]: https://www.sciencedirect.com/science/article/pii/S0167610521000660